Fanjie-Li/DS-5690/README.md

 <img width="1502" alt="self_eval" src="https://github.com/Fanjie-Li/DS-5690/assets/36987602/e64c7d92-dc0a-4ac9-bcc3-5983f159ba4c">

 > [!NOTE]
 > Compared to the vanilla supervised fine-tuning (SFT) and reinforcement learning from human feedback (RLHF) (cf. InstructGPT), what are the **added values of the constitutional AI approach**?
-(Feel free to share any drawbacks you notice ☺)
+(Please also feel free to share any drawbacks you notice ☺)

 <details>
 <summary>Hint 1</summary>